 The off-payroll working rules apply on a contract-by-contract basis.
 A worker may have some contracts which fall within the off-payroll working rules and some which do not.

 If you’re a worker and your client is in the public sector, it’s their responsibility to decide your employment status.
 You should be told of their decision.

-If you are a worker and your client is in the private sector, it’s your intermediary’s responsibility to decide your own employment status for each contract.
+If you’re a worker and your client is in the private sector, it’s your intermediary’s responsibility to decide your own employment status for each contract.
 The private sector includes third sector organisations, such as some charities.

-From 6 April 2020 how the rules are applied will change.
+From 6 April 2021 the way the rules are applied will change.